selfdriven-services/selfdriven-tel/docs/pages/actuate-unity-network-onboarding-facilitator.md

 - reward active contribution
 - support operator onboarding

+**Note: All % shares are subject to change, prior to the official go-live date for this program - expected mid Jan 2026.**

 | Role | Share |
 |---|:--:|
 | Operator (ULO) | 60% |